...

 Key Streams:

-- Temporary Residence Transition Stream: For current holders of a Subclass 482 visa who have worked for the same employer for at least 2 years.
+• Temporary Residence Transition Stream: For current holders of the Subclass 482 visa who have worked in sponsored employment for a total of 2 years in the 3 years prior to applying for the 186 visa.

 Key Requirements:

-- Skills Assessment: Required for Direct Entry; not required for Transition unless specified.
+• Skills Assessment: Required for Direct Entry; not required for Temporary Residence Transition stream unless requested by the Department.

 4. Temporary Skill Shortage Visa (Subclass 482)